databubs/Cyclists_2023/README.md

 2. Renamed the CSV files Q1_2019, Q2_2019,Q3_2019
 3. Added ride_length and day_of_week ✔️
 4. Combine files .csv using R Studio SetWD ✔️
+5. Rename Q1:Q4_2020 collums to allign for merge ✔️

 # Proccess/Cleaning Using R Studio Desktop